 Our CMS runs several dozen IAdea devices, installed in late 2011.
 Of course, they were more expensive than comparable devices from low-cost vendors, but do the math on what it costs you and the environment to regularly replace broken devices.

 Consider whether it really has to be an LED device.
-For some locations, such as bus stops or traffic signs, so-called e-paper makes sense.
+For some locations, such as bus stops or traffic signs, electronic paper is a suitable solution.
 You're probably familiar with this technology from e-book readers.
 These screens hardly need any power and work excellently even in bright sunlight.
 Bus stops and traffic signs in particular can be operated carbon-neutrally via solar cells using this technology.

 Meanwhile, more and more devices are coming on the market, which also display colors.
 The weak point of this screen category, however, are videos.